Online streamer: History

 Online streaming arose in the mid-to-late 2000s, originating on sites like YouTube where users could upload videos of themselves in the form of vlogs or Let's Plays.
 While not all content featured a live audience, users were still able to gain a sizable following and make a living from their content.
 Other sites like Twitch increased this popularity by offering innovations such as video clippings and pay-for-play.
 Due to the potential for high earnings from multiple income streams (e.g., ad revenue sharing, endorsements/partnerships, subscriptions), streaming has become a much-yearned-for career option.

 Genre

 Video games

 Let's Plays have been the most popular streamers by far since the beginning of live streaming.
 Today, the majority of streamers make their living from doing Let's Plays, live speedruns, and walkthroughs of video games.
 The biggest video game streamers are PewDiePie and Ninja, who make millions of dollars each year just from streaming.

-Roblox, an online platform that allows users to create and play games within shared virtual worlds, has increasingly come under scrutiny for its advertising practices.
-In 2022, the Children’s Advertising Review Unit (CARU) found that Roblox violated advertising guidelines by failing to ensure clear ad disclosures for children’s influencer content; the company later introduced advertising standards, but critics contend that children still cannot reliably distinguish marketing from gameplay.

 IRL streams

 While the majority of professional and part-time streamers play video games, many often do IRL (in real life) streams where they broadcast their daily life.
 At first, many streaming sites prohibited non-gaming live streams as they thought it would harm the quality of the content on their sites but the demand for non-gaming content grew.
 Topics include answering questions in front of a computer, streaming from their phone while walking outside, or even doing tutorials.
-IRL streams are alternatives to viewers who do not necessarily like to play video games.